-Morning suit and mourning suit can both be correct depending on the context.
+A morning suit or mourning suit can both be correct, depending on the context.

 For fiction writers, in particular, it’s essential to use these two attire descriptions correctly.

-Morning and mourning are homophones, but with obvious differences in meaning.
+The words morning and mourning are homophones but with obvious differences in meaning.

-But how do they apply to how men dress for formal occasions or ceremonies?
+But how do they apply to men’s dress for formal occasions or ceremonies?

 Origins and usage of the two expressions